 When the pars intermedia is not exposed to enough dopamine from the hypothalamus, the ultimate outcome is the production of abnormally high levels of these hormones, resulting in the symptoms or clinical signs associated with the disease.
 For this reason, Equine Cushing’s Disease is nowadays termed Equine Pituitary Pars Intermedia Dysfunction (PPID).

 Cushing’s can be confirmed via a blood test.
-The test is free to horse owners in the UK and Republic of Ireland until the end of October 2015.
-Find our how to claim your free test here or speak to your vet.
+There have been periods when the test is free to horse owners in the UK and Republic of Ireland so speak to your vet to see if this offer is running if you’re planning to have your horse tested.
 Historically diagnosis was made based on the history of the equine and the delayed shedding of a long, uneven coat, as well as other clinical signs.

 Cushing’s cannot be cured, but effective treatment can improve the horse or pony’s quality of life.

 The most effective way to control the symptoms of Cushing’s (PPID) is with medication.
 In addition, supportive management such as clipping, dentistry and weight control will help ensure you’re the best quality of life possible for your horse.

 Horses with thick coats will sweat, becoming uncomfortable and distressed in warm weather.
 They will benefit from regular clipping, particularly in the summer.

 Dental care is very important to help prevent infections and maximise the absorption of nutrients from the diet.
 Dental problems can lead to painful chewing and quidding will reduce appetite and further exacerbate weight loss.